 Construction of the project would shift existing tracks used by UPRR freight trains within the railroad right-of-way.
 The track shifts would change the distances from the freight trains to certain receptor locations, which would result in increased TAC concentrations at certain receptor locations and corresponding decreases at other locations.
-Because diesel-related exhaust, specifically DPM, is considered a carcinogenic TAC by the CARB, an HRA was conducted to assess the risk (i.e., cancer and noncancer risks) associated with changes in freight activity.
+Because diesel-related exhaust, specifically DPM, is considered a carcinogenic TAC by the CARB, the Authority conducted an HRA to assess the health risk (i.e., cancer and noncancer risks) associated with changes in track position during project operation.

-The BAAQMD's existing inventory of health risks from rail sources in the SFBAAB (Winkel 2018) was used to calculate the net effect of health risks associated with moving tracks closer to sensitive receptors.
+The BAAQMD maintains an inventory of health risks associated with stationary sources, roadway, and rail sources in the SFBAAB (Winkel 2018).
+Analysts used the rail component of BAAQMD's inventory to calculate the net effect of health risks associated with moving tracks closer to sensitive receptors.
 Because the orientation and distance of the shifted track to existing receptors would change throughout the alignment, health risks were estimated at multiple locations to capture the anticipated maximum potential project impacts.
-The Authority selected locations where the difference in distance to nearby sensitive receptors between the shifted and existing tracks was greatest.
+The Authority selected locations where the difference in distance to nearby sensitive receptors between the shifted and existing tracks was greatest relative to existing sensitive receptors.

-Data from the Peninsula Corridor Joint Powers Board (2015) and USEPA (2009) were used to account for anticipated growth in freight traffic and changes in locomotive emission rates.
+Data from the Peninsula Corridor Joint Powers Board21 (2015) and USEPA (2009) were used to account for anticipated growth in freight traffic and changes in locomotive emission rates, respectively.
 The analysis assumes the track shifts would be complete by 2022, which represents a conservative assumption of the earliest year that operation on the shifted tracks could occur.